Deliberative Democracy Forum: Housing

 On Saturday, August 19, Hourglass hosted a deliberative forum on housing in partnership with the Franklin & Marshall College Center for Politics & Public Affairs.
-The forum brought together 50 randomly selected residents who are representative of Lancaster County to deliberate solutions to Lancaster County’s housing challenges.
+The forum brought together 48 randomly selected residents who are representative of Lancaster County to deliberate solutions to Lancaster County’s housing challenges and to offer informed public input on housing policy.

 What is a Deliberative Forum?